 A Design and Access statement has been submitted in support of the application setting out the site history and its context and detailing the design concept of the proposals.

-A Tree Survey and Aboricultural Implication Assessment has been submitted as a part of the application.
+A Tree Survey and Aboricultural Implication Assessment and a Bat Roost Assessment Survey have also been submitted as a part of the application.